Soldiers conduct sling-load operations at Bagram Airfield, Afghanistan, May 22, 2017. U.S. Army photo by Sgt. 1st Class Shelia Cooper.

 Additionally, 86 percent of more than 300 current DoD officials and uniformed military officers surveyed “acknowledge that DoD’s logistics challenges are impacting the military’s readiness,” according to the Government Business Council (GBC).
 Nevertheless, government planners and the uniformed supply officers (SUPPOS) and logistics specialists responsible for unit readiness have adapted to navigate this system—and defense contractors have stepped in to help meet their needs.

-In this installment of the series, we will look at some of the basic components of military procurement, including the primary methods supply officers and other personnel use to obtain items.
+In this installment of the series, we will look at some of the basic components of the military procurement basics, including the primary methods supply officers and other personnel use to obtain items.

 Military supply officers, likened to the “business managers of the military” by one active duty supply officer, have several different ways of obtaining equipment, each of which has specific procedures.